 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Something that most people worry about when moving is the price tag.
+Something that many people worry about as they prepare to move is the price tag.
 In Grand Rapids, the typical hourly cost for movers is:

-Today's Homeowner has found the top mover in your area to be Rose Moving & Storage.
+Today's Homeowner has found the top mover in your area to be Two Men and a Truck.

 The average annual high in Grand Rapids can get up to 55°F, and the area is in the middle third of the country for daily rainfall.
 Winters here yield rather high snowfall.